-I always tell the Project Manager that being organised is a technical authoring skill.
-They juggle many tasks and switch between them with ease.
-They also have great people skills working with coders, engineers, and technicians of various shades.
-In the meantime, they manage a ream of documentation while taking instructions from SMEs.
-Occasionally a project manager who has never had to consider technical documentation as part of a project offers advice that lacks substance and quality.
+Project managers and technical writers, two distinct roles.
+One of my many skills as a technical writer is organisation.
+We juggle many tasks and switch between them with ease.
+People skills are important as we speak to coders, engineers, and technicians of various shades.
+In the meantime, we manage a ream of documentation while taking instructions from SMEs.
+Occasionally we meet a project manager who has had minimal exposure to technical documentation as part of a project.

-The technical documentation component of a project requires input from technical writers to help ensure quality technical documentation.
-A working collaboration between project managers and technical writers can help organisations reap the benefits of the project (because it’s documented), and better internal and external support through documentation.
+If you lack experience planning the technical documentation component of a project I suggest you consult with your technical writer.
+A working collaboration between project managers and technical writers can help organisations reap the benefits of the project (because it’s documented), and provide better internal and external support through documentation.